hl2vr/hl2vr.github.io/index.md

     btn_label: "Youtube"

 release:
-  - image_path: /assets/images/screenshots/airboat_thumb.jpg
+  - image_path: /assets/images/feature_row/release.jpg
     alt: "Release announcement"
     title: "Public beta will launch in September 2022"
     excerpt: >-
-      Good news - *Half-Life 2: VR* will be released as a public beta in September 2022!
+      Good news - *Half-Life 2: VR Mod* will be released as a public beta in September 2022!
 Unfortunately, it may not make it onto Steam.
 Read all the details and watch our launch trailer in the full announcement.
     url: "/news/release-in-september-maybe-not-on-steam"